CaffeinePoweredPC/cube_blast/README.md

 # cube_blast
-a project i made to keep myself entertained in class.
+a project i made to justify playing games in class
 * crappy copy of block blast